nim-lang/website/jekyll/_posts/2019-01-08-nim-in-2018-a-short-recap.md

 The biggest change introduced is that the `nil` state for strings and sequences is gone -- the default value for these are `""` and `@[]` (an empty string, and an empty sequence, respectively).
 This eliminates a major confusion-point for beginners, and make language more pleasant for everybody.

+It introduced `experimental` as a pragma and a command line switch that can enable specific language extensions (it is not an all-or-nothing switch, like before).
-Other notable additions include `func` as an alias for a procedure with no side effects, supporting `except` in the `export` statement, so called "for-loop macros", and more.
+Other notable additions include `func` as an alias for a procedure with no side effects, supporting `except` in the `export` statement, so called "for-loop macros", `async` working with exception handling (now it is possible to use await in a try statement), and more.

 ## Hacktoberfest

-In October our community participated in Hacktoberfest, resulting in impressive 275 closed issues and 160 merged pull requests.
+In October our community participated in Hacktoberfest, resulting in impressive 275 closed issues and 160 merged pull requests -- more detailed documentation, improved tests, general cleanup, and much more.
 These improvements will be part of 0.20 release, and some of them are already backported to the latest bugfix release -- [0.19.2](https://nim-lang.org/blog/2018/12/31/version-0192-released.html).